 These bugs, however, manage to be less frustrating than instances when the game is just poorly designed.
 Whenever I would run around in circles trying to figure out how to keep prodding things along, I wasn’t sure if it was a glitch or if I was too dumb to figure it out.
 It usually turned out that the game just expected me to know things I had no way of knowing.

 By far the most maddening example of this is near the end of the game, where I was piloting a giant mech and needed to destroy a huge pipe that blocked the street.
 The pipe was cracked in such a way that it's obvious that it needed to be smashed, but beating it up didn’t help.
 Moments before, I was taught that the mech could pick up cars and toss them, but these did nothing either.
-Finally, through desperation and a little luck, I discovered that the only way to break the pipe was to trackback (something you rarely need to do) and pick up a very specific car, in a way that was different than the method I was just taught.
+Finally, through desperation and a little luck, I discovered that the only way to break the pipe was to backtrack (something you rarely need to do) and pick up a very specific car, in a way that was different than the method I was just taught.
 I’m fuming just remembering it.

-If it weren’t for the interspersed footage from the movie, I would have thought that the Lego games had reached a point where they're more or less photorealistic—they look like Lego.
-But what makes the movie so much more visually interesting is that it represents Lego as I actually remember it from my childhood.
+If it weren’t for the interspersed footage from the movie, I would have thought that the LEGO games had reached a point where they're more or less photorealistic—they look like LEGO.
+But what makes the movie so much more visually interesting is that it represents LEGO as I actually remember it from my childhood.
 A little scuffed, a little broken and clunky.
 Juxtaposed with this, the game seems lifeless, without history, with factory fresh pieces.

-Another inadvertent downside to the source material is that it negates a lot of the what was inherently endearing about previous Lego games.
+Another inadvertent downside to the source material is that it negates a lot of the what was inherently endearing about previous LEGO games.
 There was a parody to their portrayals, a self-aware smoothing over of the most dramatic scenes in Star Wars or The Lord of The Rings.
-A character’s tragic death was transformed into comedy, and part of the fun was watching memorable moments reimagined in Lego.
+A character’s tragic death was transformed into comedy, and part of the fun was watching memorable moments reimagined in LEGO.

-That appeal is missing from The Lego Movie Videogame because its source material is already Lego.
-There’s no satire, no creative value to the reinterpretation, just lifeless imitation which carries over just enough quality from the previous Lego games to be entertaining.
-But unlike the Lego games which compliment the brands they’re clothed in, all I can see here is the black suit and tie of an executive.
+That appeal is missing from The LEGO Movie Videogame because its source material is already LEGO.
+There’s no satire, no creative value to the reinterpretation, just lifeless imitation which carries over just enough quality from the previous LEGO games to be entertaining.
+But unlike the LEGO games which compliment the brands they’re clothed in, all I can see here is the black suit and tie of an executive.

-It’s right there in the title: “The Lego Movie Videogame” is a description of marketing.
+It’s right there in the title: “The LEGO Movie Videogame” is a description of marketing.
 President Business would be pleased.

-Neither a good Lego game nor tribute to the movie—at best, The Lego Movie Videogame is enough fun to be called a functioning promotional product.
+Neither a good LEGO game nor tribute to the movie—at best, The LEGO Movie Videogame is enough fun to be called a functioning promotional product.